SummaryRead the full fact sheet

 The uterus (womb) is an organ of the female reproductive system.
 It is shaped like an upside down pear and is located inside the pelvis.
-The uterus, bladder and bowel are supported by a hammock of muscles slung between the tailbone (coccyx) and the pubic bone.
+The uterus, bladder and bowel are supported by a hammock of muscles located between the tailbone (coccyx) and the pubic bone within the pelvis.
 These muscles are known as the pelvic floor, or the levator ani muscles.
-Ligaments and connective tissue also anchor the uterus in place.
-If these tissues are weakened or damaged, the uterus can slip down into the vagina.
+Ligaments and connective tissue also suspend the uterus and pelvic organs in place.
+If these muscles or connective tissues are weakened or damaged, the uterus can drop down into the vagina.
+This is known as prolapse.

-Common causes of uterine prolapse include childbirth, obesity, severe coughing, straining on the toilet and hormonal changes after menopause.
-Treatment should include pelvic floor muscle strengthening exercises, taught by a pelvic floor physiotherapist or continence nurse.
+Common causes of uterine prolapse include vaginal childbirth, obesity, severe coughing, straining on the toilet and hormonal changes after menopause which can damage the pelvic organ support structures.
+First line treatment should include pelvic floor muscle strengthening exercises, taught by a pelvic floor physiotherapist.

 A pessary can be inserted to support the uterus and reduce the symptoms associated with the prolapse.
 Pelvic floor exercises are still helpful when a pessary is in place.
 Surgery may be needed in severe cases.